By Freddie Cocker

 The mind can be a strange and confusing place for people with mental health issues.
 Sometimes it can feel like a battlefield.
 Sometimes it can feel like a utopia where you can escape the banality of life or the hardships you endure.

 For highly extroverted individuals like myself, my mind is a cacophony of noise and fractious conflict.
-It is a daily struggle to contain the maelstrom of negativity and prevent it from penetrating your inner self and the actions that define who you are.
+It is a daily struggle to contain the maelstrom of negativity and prevent it from penetrating my inner self and the actions that define who I am.

 This internal monologue is why extroverts constantly seek distractions from being isolated and alone with their thoughts.
 It’s why they seek comfort in being present around other people and it’s why they derive their own happiness from providing happiness to others.
 Where you find altruistic behaviour, more often that not (but not always the case) you will find an extrovert carrying it out.
 It’s also why we feel social isolation more keenly than others.
 When alone with my thoughts, my mind can drift to feelings of abandonment and I can spiral into a cloud of negative self-esteem and nihilistic tendencies.

 As someone with a cocktail of different mental health issues – depression, anxiety and post-traumatic stress disorder (PTSD), there are occasions where all of my issues can be in complete harmony with one another (these are rare).
 Alternatively, on some weeks one specific condition might have more of an effect on me than the others.